Allen County, Indiana Wildlife

 Invasive Species

-Jump to: Bradford pear, dames rocket, garlic mustard, Japanese tree lilac, Kousa dogwood, lesser celandine, poison hemlock, praying mantis, Miscanthus, muliflora rose, Phragmites, purple loosestrife, spongy moth, star of Bethlehem.
+Go to: Bradford pear, dames rocket, ditch lily, garlic mustard, Japanese tree lilac, Kousa dogwood, lesser celandine, metabarcoding, poison hemlock, praying mantis, Miscanthus, muliflora rose, Phragmites, purple loosestrife, spongy moth, star of Bethlehem.

 As some commentors observe, native wildlife prefers to feed on native plants.
 This gives non-native plants an advantage as native wildlife often does not feed on non-native plants.
 Often non-native plants encourage non-native predators and pests which can grow uncontrolled if their native control predators are not present in our ecosystem.
 This can endanger native plants often leading to their loss as occurred with chestnut tree blight, Dutch elm disease, and recently emerald ash borers destroying ash trees with more non-native pests working their way through our ecosystem.